apparebit/siteforge/README.md

   * __@grr/sequitur__ provides expressive and lazy sequences that may just be synchronous or asynchronous.
+  * __@grr/multitasking__ enables concurrent, asynchronous task execution in an orderly and differentiated manner.
+While @grr/multitasking necessarily deals in promises, they are a secondary abstraction.
+The promise-producing tasks are far more important, not to put too fine a point to it, because they actually get shit done.
   * __@grr/reloader__ provides a module hook that enables hot module reloading, but only for modules in select directories and at select times.
   * __@grr/html__ provides a model for well-formed HTML based on HTML5,